hermangroup/docs/wallets/ios/installation.rst

 .. figure:: img/xcode.png
    :width: 500px

-   Dash iOS wallet running in Simulator after compiling in Xcode
+   Historia iOS wallet running in Simulator after compiling in Xcode

 You can also make modifications to the code and sideload the app onto your iOS device.
 For details, see `this post on Reddit